-After being released from the police station I left for Fushuihe village at the head of the art information troupe.
-The amateur art troupe put on performances in this village for three days.
+After being released from the police station I left for Fusuhe village at the head of the art propaganda troupe.
+The art propaganda troupe put on performances in this village for three days.

 People from the neighbouring villages came to see our performance.
 So news about it spread widely around the surrounding settlements.